 - A great solution for Chinese users as well

 - List of servers

 Express VPN International Ltd., which is established in the British Virgin Islands (BVI) is the company that developed and supports the ExpressVPN service.

-Not much more is known about the company itself except the facts that its location is in the BVI (as mentioned above), they have staff all around the world and the service has been operational since 2009.
+Not much more is known about the company itself except the fact that its location is in the BVI (as mentioned above), they have staff all around the world, and the service has been operational since 2009.

 However, this lack of information should not throw you off from relying on them as a trustworthy VPN service provider, since the practice of holding off information from the wide public is a common practice among VPN companies.

-The justification between this decision (withholding apparently vital details) is quite of a necessity in order to prevent authorities from trying to coerce VPN companies through legal channels to disclose client information forcefully.
+The justification between this decision (withholding apparently vital details) is a bit of a necessity in order to prevent authorities from trying to coerce VPN companies through legal channels to disclose client information forcefully.